xiongrxchn/IntelBri.github.io/index.md

 #### Absent values of sensors

 The sensors, including the GPS module and accelerometer, often miss some signals or receive zero readings during the experiments.
-For example, when passing through bridges, closed buildings, or tunnels, the GPS module may lose the satellites' connections.
+For example, when passing through bridges, closed buildings, or tunnels, the GPS module may lose its connections.
 In our experiments, we use linear interpolation to the missing values between GPS readings due to the testing cars' low speed.
-Similarly, for the accelerometer's zero readings, the team also ﬁlls the missing values with linear interpolation.
+Similarly, for the accelerometer's zero readings, the team also fills the missing values with linear interpolation.

 #### Signal smoothing

-To uncover and identify the signal patterns of acceleration data, the team applies the moving average method to smooth the accelerometer signals and remove noisy vales to reflect the overall trends.
+To uncover and identify the signal patterns of acceleration data, the team applies the moving average method to smooth the accelerometer signals and remove noisy values to reflect the overall trends.

 ### 3.4 Pavement defect patterns